-DHL's vice president global sales programmes, marketing and global e-commerce Leendert van Delft believes there is also a need for greater flexibility.
+DHL's Vice President Global Sales Programs, Marketing & Global ecommerce Leendert van Delft believes there is also a need for greater flexibility.
 "In today's world, agendas can change quickly.
 People may work from home one day, but be in the office the next - flexibility in the delivery is crucial to tailor to those needs."